rhwhite/numeric_old_2022/docs/ugradsyllabus20.rst

    -  Estimate: 8 hours

-   -  Quiz #3 Objectives pertaining to Lab 2 all sections and Lab 3
+   -  Quiz #3 Objectives pertaining to Lab 3
-      section Linear Systems.

-   -  Quiz #4 Objectives pertaining to Lab 3 all sections.

    -  Assignment: See web.